 nil representation (if %ES; is a literal nil value).

-To establish any other representations requires that the parser descends into the complex type for the element, and returns successfully (that is, no unsuppressed processing error occurs).
+To establish any other representations requires that the parser descends into the complex type for the element, and returns successfully (that is, no unsuppressed Processing Error occurs).
 If the result is zero bits consumed, the representation is then established by checking, in order, for:

 empty representation.